nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012090938/README.md

   - came with weird charging cable - doesn't like other cables?
     - looks like USB C but nothing else works with it
     - usbc port on laptop is just for power
-- can i remap caps lock to esc?

 - cyberdeck-related ideas and improvements
   - trackball that actually does mouse scroll